Alen Jogan

-Alen Jogan (born 24 August 1985) is a Slovenian former professional footballer who played as a defender.
+Alen Jogan (born 24 August 1985) is a Slovenian retired footballer who played as a defender.

 Club career

 Jogan started his senior career at ND Bilje in the Slovenian Third League, playing one match in the 2002–03 season.
 After joining ND Gorica, he had played for the team in the 2006–07 UEFA Champions League qualifying rounds, and the 2007–08 UEFA Cup.

 In 2009 Jogan signed for Interblock from Ljubljana.
 In 2010, he crossed the border to Italy for Buttrio of Friuli region.
-After half season with the club in Eccellenza (Italian sixth division), Jogan re-joined Gorica in January 2011, where he signed a three-and-a-half year contract.
+After half season with the club in Eccellenza (Italian sixth division), Jogan re-joined Gorica in January 2011, where he signed a three-and-a-half-year contract.

 In June 2013, Jogan and Uroš Celcer joined Italian club Parma for undisclosed fees, with Solomon Enow moved to Slovenia for €1 million.
 On 1 July 2013, Jogan and Celcer returned to Gorica in temporary deals, along with eight Parma players, namely Bright Addae, Daniele Bazzoffia, Massimo Coda, Alex Cordaz, Sebestyén Ihrig-Farkas, Gianluca Lapadula, Floriano Vanzo and Fabio Lebran (Crotone/Parma).
 The paperwork was finalized on 19 July.

 After the bankruptcy of Parma, Jogan was re-signed by Gorica.